MANI-WEBDEVE/True-FeedBack-app/README.md

 [React-email Components](#)

 ## Contributing
-Contributions are welcome Please fork this repository and create a pull request with your enhancements.
+Contributions are welcome, so you can make a pull request with your enhancements.